ckeditor/ckeditor5/docs/framework/guides/quick-start.md

 </info-box>

 <info-box>
-	Use `--mode production` if you want to build the minified and optimized application.
+	Use `--mode production` if you want to build a minified and optimized application.
+See more at https://webpack.js.org/concepts/mode/.
 </info-box>

 If everything worked correctly, you should see: